parrt/msds621/projects/dtree/dtree.md

 ### Functions and objects to build

 First, define two classes that will represent the objects in your decision trees.
-You can build them anywhere you want, but here's the outline of how I built mine:
+You can build them however you want and put them anywhere in `dtree.py`, but here's the outline of how I built mine:

 ```
 class DecisionNode: